 Cachexia brings forward images of weakened hunger strikers or patients in their last days of life.
 It is a state of extreme fatigue and emaciation and a sign of severe malnutrition or the terminal phase of certain diseases, such as gastroesophageal cancer.
 It is well known that gut microbiota seems to play a crucial role in the regulation of appetite, which cancer patients lack.
 This gave these researchers an idea, namely to implant their patients with gut flora from healthy obese donors since some of these (sidenote: Microorganisms Living organisms that are too small to be seen with the naked eye.
-They include bacteria, viruses, fungi, archaea and protozoa, and are commonly referred to as “microbes”. ) may have played a role in their weight gain.
+They include bacteria, viruses, fungi, archaea and protozoa, and are commonly referred to as “microbes”.
+What is microbiology?
+Microbiology Society. ) may have played a role in their weight gain.

 No improvement in appetite but beneficial effect on cancer progression

 Twenty-four cachectic patients with inoperable gastroesophageal cancer who were to receive palliative chemotherapy participated in the study.
 Twelve received flora from a healthy overweight or obese donor while the other twelve received their own microbiota (control group).
 No one knew who was receiving what so as not to influence the outcome.
 Contrary to the expectations of the researchers, allogenic FMT from a healthy obese donor did not improve the recipient's satiety or cachexia before chemotherapy.
 It nevertheless seems to have had a beneficial effect on the progression of the disease.
 Compared to the control group (which received its own flora), the cancer was better controlled in the 12 patients who received microbiota from an obese donor.
 Their survival was also improved.